 Strip Cropping: Plant crops in long narrow strips 4 to 16 rows wide (depending on the size of planting and harvesting equipment).
 Long fields increase mechanical efficiency = fewer turns.
 Try to keep strips as narrow as mechanically practical.
 Narrow strips maximize biological edge effects and increase light penetration into crop canopy.
 More edges = less pests.
 More sunlight = more photosynthesis = higher yields.
 Run strips across fields and farms following land contours.
 Plant adjacent strips with unrelated crops to increase biological diversity = more food and shelter for beneficial insects.
 If weed seed is unavailable or wildflowers too costly, plant mixed species cover crops to simulate weed populations.
 Thomas Jefferson used buckwheat (Fagopyrum esculentum), turnips (Brassica rapa subspecies rapa), and winter vetch (Vicia villosa) = small flowered plants ideal for predators and parasites with tiny mouth parts.
 A diligent program of crop rotation, strip planting, and weed farming usually keeps pest populations from rising to harmful levels.

 –> WEEDS ARE POTENT INSECTICIDES.
 Over millions of years weeds have evolved elaborate chemical defenses against bugs.
 Most weeds have only 1 or 2 minor pests; many wild plants are immune to just about everything.
-When bugs get out of hand most infestations can be controlled by spraying with weed tea = a simple infusion of fresh weeds in hot water.
+When bugs get out of hand most infestations can be controlled by spraying with weed tea = a simple infusion of fresh weeds in water.
 Find any weeds not bothered by the pest needing control.
 Collect a large quantity of plants equal to the volume of water needed for spraying.
 Chop weeds with a shredder, hydro-mill, or household blender.
 Alternatively, crush weeds in a roller mill or laundry wringer.
-Soak milled weeds in boiling water until mixture cools to air temperature.
+Soak milled weeds in water at least 1 hour but not more than 8 hours or mixture may ferment.
 Strain before use then add a commercial surfactant so insecticide spreads over and sticks to crop leaves.

 If necessary, dilute weed tea concentrate with clear water to make up spray tank volume.
 One application is usually enough to control most pests.
 If infestation continues spray again or increase insecticide concentration by brewing equal weights of weeds and water (1 pound of weeds for each pint of water).
 The forests around me abound with wild plants, especially ferns.
 Nothing eats a fern.
 Fern tea will kill or deter any bug known to modern agriculture.
 Many common farm and garden weeds are equally distasteful or toxic.